hanief/haniefutama/pages/about.md

 Hello, I am Hanief.
 I am a software developer, building app for a living.

+You can search my full name on the internet to find my social accounts.

-This blog is about my personal stories and opinions.
-You can contact me by email at surat [at] haniefutama [dot] com.
+This blog is my personal stories and opinions.

 Thank you for reading.